Edwin Roper Loftus Stocqueler: England

 Having returned to England in the 1870s, Stocqueler married Sarah Edith Hinder (1854-1911) in 1876.
 They had one child.
 Stocqueler by now was a “landscape and animal painter”, a description he perhaps adopted in England after painting “A hunter named ’Elaine’” in 1885.

 There are two of his paintings, each of Great Amwell Church, Hertfordshire, signed but not dated, now held in Hertford Museum.
-They were purchased at an auction in 1938, but nothing more is known about them.
-Edwin had no obvious connection with Amwell – some 25-30 miles north of Peckham; perhaps he was undertaking commissions in a further attempt to make money.
+They were purchased at an auction in 1938, but the museum knows nothing more about them.

-By the 1880s, Stocqueler had clearlyfallen on hard times.
+By the 1880s, Stocqueler had clearly fallen on hard times.
 A friend from Bendigo days, Charles Walsh Pugh, came across Edwin in London and reported that Stocqueler “had seen better days”, something made even more clear in the announcement of Edwin’s death:

 SAD END OF A GRANDSON OF SIDDONS. – An inquest was held at Peckham yesterday concerning the death of Edwin Loftus Roper Stocqueler aged sixty-five.
 The deceased, who was a grandson of Mrs Siddons, the actress, was an artist in reduced circumstances, and exhibited his paintings on the pavement.
 His father was a private reader to the Queen for a number of years.
 According to the evidence of the widow, the deceased fell dead in the street while on his way to a doctor’s.
 Verdict—“Death from natural causes.”

 Although Edwin’s father, Joachim Hayward Stocqueler, claimed to be descended from Sarah Siddons, and indeed adopted that surname when fleeing to the United States, there is no documentation to support the claim – in fact, the existing records refute Joachim’s assertion.
-Furthermore, nothing has been found so far to suggest that Edwin, who was baptized Stocqueler, believed that he had a Siddons ancestry; the newspaper report had apparently introduced this “fact” to make a good headline.
+Furthermore, nothing has been found so far to suggest that Edwin, who was baptized Stocqueler, believed that he had a Siddons ancestry.